CHAPTER 12 PROHIBITED PRACTICE COMPLAINTS; INTERPRETIVE RULINGS

 § 1.
 Nature of a Prohibited Practice Complaint.
 The filing of a prohibited practice complaint with the Board is a request that the Board adjudicate whether the named party has violated the applicable collective bargaining law as charged in the complaint, and, if so, that the Board provide an appropriate remedy.

 § 4.
 Complaint is a Formal Request.
 The complaint is a formal request for relief and, as such, the complaining party must have grounds to support its complaint.
-The complaint must be submitted in writing in the original and one copy, must be signed before a notary public, and must contain a declaration by the person signing, under penalty of perjury, that its contents are true and correct to the best of the declarant's information and belief.
+The complaint must be submitted in writing in accordance with the filing requirements of Chapter 10, section 7 and must contain a declaration by the person signing, under penalty of law, that its contents are true and correct to the best of the declarant's information and belief.

 § 5.
 Contents of Complaint.
-The complaint must contain, insofar as is known, the information specified in this rule.
+The complaint must contain, insofar as is known, the information specified in this section.
 This information may be furnished on a form provided by the Board.
-The complainant is required to file the original and one copy of the complaint.
-The complainant will be required to supply an additional 3 copies of the complaint and the collective bargaining agreement after the prehearing conference.
-The required information is:
+The complaint must contain the following information:

 3. Copy of Collective Bargaining Agreement.
 A copy of any existing bargaining contract or agreement relating to the unit involved in the prohibited practice complaint.
 A copy of the contract must accompany the original and each copy of the complaint.